-The aggregate intrinsic value represents the total value of the difference between the Company's closing stock price on the last trading day of the period and the exercise price of the options, multiplied by the number of in-the-money stock options that would have been received by the option holders had all option holders exercised their options on either February 28, 2023 or November 30, 2022 as applicable.
+The aggregate intrinsic value represents the total value of the difference between the Company's closing stock price on the last trading day of the period and the exercise price of the options, multiplied by the number of in-the-money stock options that would have been received by the option holders had all option holders exercised their options on either May 31, 2023 or November 30, 2022 as applicable.
 The intrinsic value of the Company's stock options changes based on the closing price of the Company's stock.

-During the three months ended February 28, 2023, the Company did not issue any common shares to option holders.
+During the three and six months ended May 31, 2023, the Company did not issue any common shares to option holders.

-During the three months ended February 28, 2022, the Company issued 10,000 common shares to option holders who exercised options for \$32,000.
+During the three and six months ended May 31, 2022, the Company issued 0 and 10,000 common shares, respectively, to option holders who exercised options for \$0 and \$32,000, respectively